elide-dev/build-infra/README.md

 - **[Gradle](./gradle): Gradle build conventions** which are re-usable across projects, as a suite of easily applicable build convention plugins and version catalogs.

+- **[Services](./services): Online services** which augment e.g. CI or deployment systems with various abilities; for example, the ability to publish reports or track stats across revisions.

 ## Workflows

 In a `.github/workflows/<x>.yml`: